Teaching Sustainable Development Goals (SDGs)

 What are the UN’s Sustainable Development Goals (SDGs)?

-There are many global challenges the world faces in the 21st Century.
-In 2015 the 193 members of the United Nations agreed to achieve 17 Sustainable Development Goals (SDGs) by 2030.
-These goals address global problems like climate change, inequality, unemployment, violence, etc.
+There are many global challenges the world faces in the 21st century.
+In 2015, the 193 members of the United Nations agreed to achieve 17 Sustainable Development Goals (SDGs) by 2030.
+These goals address global problems like climate change, inequality, unemployment, violence, and more.

 Why should you be teaching Sustainable Development Goals (SDGs)?

 In the last few years it’s clear that issues like climate change, plastic waste management, increasing migration, and other major issues are growing global concerns.
 For the last two years students have become highly active in protesting and finding solutions to both national and global issues.
 In March 2018, students led March for Our Lives with over 1 million participants to put an end to gun violence in the US.
-Another ongoing student led protest is School Strike for Climate that is putting pressure on governments to tackle climate change.
-The one this March had 1.4 Million students join from 128 countries.
-The next one will be from the 20th till the 27th of September.
+Another ongoing student-led protest that is putting pressure on governments to tackle climate change is School Strike for Climate.
+Their March 2020 protest had 1.4 million students join from 128 countries.

 Traditional education gives students few opportunities to explore, understand, and solve real world problems.
 So how are students expected to prepare for all these global issues?
 The SDGs can be used as a framework and tool to support students develop their research, critical thinking, problem solving, teamwork, and communication skills.
-Students need these 21st Century skills to prepare them for the major real-world problems they will face during their lifetime.
-Teaching Sustainable Development Goals (SDGs) and exploring them can also support students find their identity and purpose.
+Students need these 21st century skills to prepare them for the real-world problems they will face during their lifetime.
+Teaching Sustainable Development Goals (SDGs) and exploring them can also support students in finding their identity and purpose.

 How does teaching Sustainable Development Goals (SDGs) relate to your curriculum and standards?

 Many of the SDGs relate directly to the different STEAM related topics.
-In fact, many of the topics in the Next Generation Science Standards (NGSS) align closely with different SDGs.
+In fact, most of the topics in the Next Generation Science Standards (NGSS) align closely with different SDGs.
 Of course, many of the SDGs relate to social and political issues so they can be used for language or history classes as well.
-So the SDGs can also be aligned with Common Core.
+Seeing its flexibility, it should not be a surprise that the SDGs can also be aligned with Common Core.

 How can you start teaching the SDGs?